Parallels

 My experience with domestic abuse and the similarities to how farmed animals are treated.

-My mother, who was understandably devastated by the betrayal of her husband and best friend, took to alcohol to ease the pain.
-The alcohol brought her pain and rage to the surface and she began to project it on me, her only daughter.
-First verbally, then physically.
+My mother, understandably devastated by the betrayal of her husband and best friend, turned to alcohol to ease her pain.
+The alcohol brought her grief and rage to the surface, and she began to project it onto me, her only daughter—first verbally, then physically.
 Violence and rage became my normal.
-My mother once, while in a rage, beat me with a broom while I lay curled on my bed trying to protect myself.
-The bruising on my arm swelled so badly that the name of the broom company could be read, embedded in my arm.
-The following day at school I was called to the office.
-The principal and a representative from children’s aid asked me about the bruising and if I needed help.
-I was shocked and scared.
-I told them everything was fine, but it wasn’t.
+Once, in a fit of rage, my mother beat me with a broom while I lay curled on my bed, trying to protect myself.
+The bruising on my arm swelled so badly that the name of the broom company could be read, embedded in my skin.

-At 13 with my friend’s dog, Prudence.
+At 12 with my friend’s dog, Prudence.

-This continued into my teens when I began hanging out with a questionable crowd.
-It was then that I met Dave, 5 years older than me, a good looking, funny-in-public guy.
-Dave pulled me away from my shady friends and showered me with flowers and an unhealthy obsession that I mistook for love.
-I agreed to move in with him, relieved to be leaving my stressful home behind.
-The day we moved in together he grabbed me by my neck and slammed me against the wall with threats of what he would do if I ever tried to leave him.
-I escaped a bad situation by running into the arms of a violent man.
-He used cruel words to try to dissolve my self worth and violence to control me.
-The next three years were filled with beatings, bruises, fear, isolation, dread, flowers, and promises of never hurting me again.
+The day we moved in together, he grabbed me by my neck and slammed me against the wall, threatening me with what he would do if I ever tried to leave him.
+I had escaped one bad situation only to run into the arms of a violent man.
+Dave used cruel words to erode my self-worth and violence to control me.
+The next three years were filled with beatings, bruises, fear, isolation, dread, flowers, and promises that he would never hurt me again.

 Scars